UtopikSandcastle/docs/docs/development/development.md

 ---

 # Development
-All about the development environment and how to the projects are strutured.
+All about the development environment and how to the projects are structured.
 {: .fs-6 .fw-300 }